SIEGEL+GALE • SUMMER 2024

 Physical activations

-Those shopping in-person have an additional opportunity to cash in through VOiA’s rewards program, the Charter Club.
+Those shopping in-person have an additional opportunity to cash in through VOiA’s in-app rewards program, the Charter Club.

 The inherent shareability of VOiA’s signature experiences facilitates the cycle of new user discovery and loyalty.